Gareth Southgate says Greg Clarke’s only option was to resign as FA chairman

 Clarke’s resignation comes just a fortnight after the FA launched its diversity code, which aims to ensure more candidates from ethnic minorities can land top jobs.

-Southgate had spoken with his players about the new code on Monday and got them together again following the ex-FA chairman’s comments.
+Southgate had spoken with his players about the new code on Monday and got them together again following Clarke’s comments.

 “We had spoken positively about that the day before and I then felt it was necessary to explain that what had happened yesterday wasn’t acceptable and didn’t represent what we stand for as a team and isn’t a fair reflection of the FA,” he said.